Vaccination Timeline and Distribution Plan

 Priority Populations for COVID-19 Vaccination

 Please note: The vaccine prioritization described on this website is intended to provide an overview of the groups involved in each phase of the Provincial Vaccine Distribution Plan.
 Specific sectors identified within the phases will be notified directly by the Windsor-Essex County Health Unit (WECHU) or another agency or organization when they are eligible to receive the vaccine.
-The WECHU is committed to timely communication on vaccine availability and will communicate broadly when there are opportunities to register for the vaccine.
+The WECHU is committed to timely communication on vaccine availability and will communicate broadly when there are opportunities to register for first or second dose appointments.

-View current populations eligible for vaccination in Windsor and Essex County.
+View current populations eligible for first and second dose appointments in Windsor and Essex County.
 Please remember that despite the vaccine rollout, continuing to follow current public health measures is important to ensure you and your loved ones are safe.